Universal principles of cell population growth follow from local contact inhibition: Abstract

 \section{Abstract}

-Cancer cell population dynamics often exhibit remarkably replicable, universal laws despite their underlying heterogeneity.
-Mechanistic explanations of universal cell population growth remain partly unresolved to this day, whereby population feedback between the microscopic and mesoscopic configurations can lead to macroscopic growth laws.
-We here present a unification under density-dependent birth events via contact inhibition.
-We consider five classical tumor growth laws: exponential, generalized logistic, Gompertz, radial growth, and fractal growth, which can be seen as manifestations of a single microscopic model.
-Our theory is substantiated by agent based simulations and can explain growth curve differences in experimental data from {\em in vitro} cancer cell population growth.
-Thus, our framework offers a possible explanation for the large number of mean-field laws that can adequately capture seemingly unrelated cancer or microbial growth dynamics.
+Cancer cell populations often exhibit remarkably similar growth laws despite their heterogeneity.
+Explanations of universal cell population growth remain partly unresolved to this day.
+Here, we present a growth-law unification by investigating the connection between microscopic assumptions and the expected contact inhibition, which leads to five classical tumor growth laws: exponential, radial growth, fractal growth, generalized logistic, and Gompertzian growth.
+All five can be seen as manifestations of a single microscopic model.
+Agent-based simulations substantiate our theory, and we can explain differences in growth curves in experimental data from {\em in vitro} cancer cell population growth.
+Thus, our framework offers a possible explanation for many mean-field laws used to empirically capture seemingly unrelated cancer or microbial growth dynamics.
+Our results highlight that the interplay between contact inhibition and other assumptions (e.g., well-mixed) can influence our quantitative understanding of how cancer cells grow and, in turn, how they may interact.